 Students will know and understand some of the main approaches, models and algorithms of Artificial Intelligence in the following fields: graph search and constraint satisfaction problems; knowledge representation and reasoning using logical languages, and using probabilistic methods (Bayesian networks); machine learning, decision trees and artificial neural networks.

 Applying knowledge and understanding

-Students will be capable of solving simple problems in the fields mentioned above, and of implementing and testing computer programs to solve them.
+Students will be capable of solving simple problems in the fields mentioned above, and of implementing and testing computer programs to solve such problems.